 On average, IOP can cost between $250 to $350 per day.
 However, it’s important to keep in mind that IOP program costs fluctuate based on insurance, credentials of the staff, group size and many other factors.
 One of the biggest determinants of the cost of intensive outpatient treatment is insurance.
 Some policies will cover IOP in full, while others may only cover it partially.
 In other cases, the number of sessions is limited by insurance.
 In many places, it is possible to get funding to cover intensive outpatient program costs through grants and scholarships.

-The Recovery Village Palm Beach Intensive Outpatient Program
+The Recovery Village Palm Beach at Baptist Health Intensive Outpatient Program

-At The Recovery Village, a behavioral health intensive outpatient program is usually undergone as part of a continuum of care, starting with medical detox and progressing to inpatient or partial hospitalization treatment.
+At The Recovery Village Palm Beach at Baptist Health, a behavioral health intensive outpatient program is usually undergone as part of a continuum of care, starting with medical detox and progressing to inpatient or partial hospitalization treatment.
 Many of the groups and therapeutic activities included in residential treatment are continued once a person steps down to lower levels of care, including IOP.
 This step-down approach allows patients to practice and refine the skills they need to recover while still having support in place.
-While some clients continue to live on-site at The Recovery Village Palm Beach during IOP treatment, others transition to sober living homes or other supportive, off-site living environments.
+While some clients continue to live on-site at The Recovery Village Palm Beach at Baptist Health during IOP treatment, others transition to sober living homes or other supportive, off-site living environments.

 Key Points: Understanding Intensive Outpatient Programs & Your Recovery